dutertetimes/dutertetimes.github.io/news/_posts/2016-09-05-20160905T071446-The President is Set for the ASEAN Summits.md

 ---
-title: The President is Leaving for the ASEAN Summits
+title: The President is Set for the ASEAN Summits
 date: 2016-09-05T07:14:46UTC
 excerpt: "President Rodrigo Roa Duterte will be going to Vientiane, Lao People's Democratic Republic to participate in the three-day 28th and 29th ASEAN Summits and Related Summits from 6 to 8 September 2016."
 layout: post